Friday, March 25, 2022

-Our body has its own way of showing us when something is not right.
-From obvious symptoms that intervene in our day-to-day routine to small factors that we barely notice, every single sign has to be carefully looked at, in order to understand what the trigger really is.
+Our body has its way of showing us when something is not right.
+From obvious symptoms that intervene in our day-to-day routine to small factors that we barely notice, every single sign has to be carefully looked at, to understand what the trigger is.

 As we all know, stress and fatigue can have a strong impact on our immune system.
 When we feel that everything has become too much to cope with, we come to be even more vulnerable to different contaminations.
 Our body shows its exhaustion through a range of signs, such as skin rashes, hair loss or allergies.
 But the one significant condition that we rarely associate with tiredness and stress is cold sores.

-However, there are a couple of things we can do in order to keep cold sores under control:
+However, there are a couple of things we can do to keep cold sores under control:

 1. Be careful with the level of stress and fatigue

-A plethora of studies have demonstrated that lack of sleep and stress really makes us more prone to catching different infections.
-Our immune system weakens when we feel run down and it makes it easier for ‘herpes simplex’ virus to become activated.
-Therefore, we have to make sure we get good and regular sleep, because cold sores don’t like to see us rested.
+A plethora of studies has demonstrated that lack of sleep and stress makes us more prone to catching different infections.
+Our immune system weakens when we feel run down and it makes it easier for the herpes simplex virus to become activated.
+Therefore, we have to make sure we get good and regular sleep because cold sores don’t like to see us rested.
 A good night's sleep is the best way to take a break and allow our system to recover.